Towns & Places:

 In the meantime, as more and more white settlers were encroaching upon their lands, the Kanza Indians finally rebelled, and 400 of them entered Council Grove on June 2, 1859, in a full feathered headdress, painted and equipped for war.
 Though negotiations were attempted, a battle erupted in which two white men were wounded, and a bloody war was averted only by the Indians giving up the two warriors who had done the shooting.
 The white settlers immediately hung them.
 That same year, in October, the Kanza reservation was set apart and assigned in severalty to various individuals of the tribe.

-In 1860, Morris County settlers suffered greatly from a drought — not a single bushel of corn was raised.
-About 62,000 pounds of food out of the relief supply at Atchison was issued to Morris County people in the winter of 1860.
+In 1860, Morris County settlers suffered greatly from a drought—not a single bushel of corn was raised.
+In the winter of 1860, about 62,000 pounds of food out of the relief supply at Atchison was issued to Morris County people.
 Before the opportunity to plant another crop, the Civil War broke out.
-The total population was about 800 and consisted of many divided in their sympathies between the North and the South.
+The total population was about 800, and many were divided in their sympathies between the North and the South.

 However, before the close of the war, Morris County had furnished 125 Union soldiers.
 Several Kanza Indians also enlisted, which raised the total to 180.
 During the Civil War and for several years afterward, guerrillas and horse thieves molested Morris County, and several lynchings and murders took place.